shuup/shuup-guide/source/multivendor.rst

 your registration is complete.

 .. note:: You will not be able to log into your account on the marketplace
-    until a marketplace staff member approves your registration
+    until a marketplace staff member approves your registration.

 You will get another email notification when your registration is approved.